 We have a small apartment but wanted to host board game nights without a huge table taking up space.
-This hack took around 2 hours total, and cost around $180.
-This expanding board game table gives us flexibility in using our limited amount of space in our apartment.
+This board game table IKEA hack took around 2 hours total, and cost around $180.
+The expanding board game table gives us flexibility in using our limited amount of space in our apartment.

 IKEA items used: